Dad and football volunteer subjected his wife to a campaign of violence, court told

 A 51 year old man who subjected his wife to a 'campaign of domestic violence' has been spared an immediate jail term.

-Dad of two Smart, now of Westerleigh rd, Westerleigh, South Glos, admitted offences of criminal damage to his wife's Sedbury home, assaulting her, assaulting her friend Laura Archer and harassing her between 18th August and 24th October last year.
+Dad of two Smart, now of Westerleigh rd, Westerleigh, South Gloucestershire, admitted offences of criminal damage to his wife's Sedbury home, assaulting her, assaulting her friend and harassing her between August 18 and October 24 last year.

 The judge told Smart "This was a campaign of domestic violence against your former wife during which you were happy for your children and her friends to be collateral damage.

-"You were in an eighteen year relationship with her and were married for eight years.
+"You were in an 18-year relationship with her and were married for eight years.
 Since 2020, she says, you had become increasingly paranoid because of your reliance on alcohol and cocaine.

 "You were a drink and drug-addled husband, prone to bouts of anger and prone to displays of dominant masculine violence before becoming physically abusive.